Here’s something most investors don’t know: off-market properties consistently appraise for more than what buyers pay for them.

 How To Get Started

-If you’re interested in us rental properties, start by understanding your goals.
+If you’re PadSplit Investment: Room Rental for Cash Flow, start by understanding your goals.
 How much equity can you deploy?
 What returns do you need?
 Are you focused on cash flow or Appreciation or both?

 Then talk to professionals who specialize in this.
-Not general real estate agents – people who specifically help Canadians invest in US rental properties.
+Not general real estate agents – people who specifically help Canadians invest in US real estate.

 Look for platforms that provide end-to-end service: deal sourcing, acquisition support, property management coordination, and ongoing portfolio oversight.
 The integrated approach matters more than you might think.

-And work with a mortgage broker who understands cross-border financing.
+And work with a cross-border mortgage financing specialist.
 US investment property loans for Canadians have specific requirements.
 You want someone who does these deals regularly, not someone figuring it out for the first time with your money.

 The Bottom Line